Capitalism from Slavery to Subscriptions

 III.
 Wage Work

 This progress for labor protection and rights along with the New Deal compromises and postwar social settlements in many countries created a new bargain: productivity gains would finance rising wages; ownership would be democratized through pensions and home equity; and a middle class would consume what it produced.
-Dignity became a mass possibility.
-Yet as you will continue to see below, the wages didn’t keep up with the productivity gains - if it had, we’d already be near a $20 an hour minimum wage.
+Dignity became a mass possibility, but that new bargain didn’t last forever.

 IV.
 Platforms and the Data Factory

-Over the last forty years, the ground shifted in reverse again.
-Globalization, deregulation, mergers or acquisitions, and digitization created concentrated markets with MONOPOLISTIC corporate power.
+Over the last forty years though, we’ve shifted into reverse again.
+Globalization, deregulation, mergers, and digitization created concentrated markets with monopoly corporate power.
 The move towards franchises, subcontractors, temp agencies, and gig platforms more recently displace responsibility down the chain.
 Workers became “independent contractors” in name, algorithmically managed employees in practice.
 Data, the exhaust of life and leisure turned into a hidden input that big tech collects and monetizes.

 Your name.
 Your location.
 Your shopping habits.
 Your political leanings.
 Your health status.
 Your voice.
 Your face.
 Your keystrokes.
-Every day, corporations vacuum up terabytes of your personal data—not to serve you better, but to sell you, shape you, and control you.
+Every day, corporations vacuum up terabytes of your personal data.
+Not to serve you better, but to sell you, shape you, and control your behavior.

 To maximize that inventory, platforms constantly experiment to keep you online.
-They A/B test headlines, thumbnails, and layouts; tweak ranking algorithms to favor content that spikes watch time, comments, or reshares; and deploy design patterns like infinite scroll, autoplay, variable-reward notifications, and streaks.
-These systems optimize for engagement over well-being, because outrage, novelty, and social comparison are reliably “sticky.”
-The result is a feedback loop: the more reactive the content, the more it’s promoted; the more it’s promoted, the more time you spend; the more time you spend, the richer the profile and the more valuable the ads.
+They A/B test everything to favor content that spikes watch time, comments, or reshares.
+While they’re at it, they deploy enhancements like infinite scroll, auto-play, reward notifications, and streaks.
+These systems optimize for engagement over well-being, because outrage is reliably “sticky.”
+The result is a negative feedback loop: the more reactive the content, the more it’s promoted; the more it’s promoted, the more time you spend; the more time you spend, the richer the profile and the more valuable the ads.
+Note - this is why you won’t see any social media sites for the Dues campaign, I’m not going to play their game.

 V. From Owning to Renting Life